riteshyaaa/Netflix-Ai/README.md

 18. add hardcoded vlaue in constants file
 19.Register tmdb api with vpn and create a app & get access token
 20. get data from Tmdb Now playing
+21. Custom hook for Now playing movies
+22. Create a moviesSlice
+23. update store with movies data
+24. Planning for mainContainer and secondary conatainer
+25. Fetch Data for Trailer videos
+26. update Store with Trailer video Data
+27.Embedded the youtube video and make it autoPlay and  mute
+28. Tailwind Classes to amke Main Container look awesome